rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 You typically don't need to use options in the `chmod` command, but in case you do, the following options can be used with `chmod`:

-- `-c`, `--changes` = gives a verbose output when a change is made
+- `-c`, `--changes`: Gives a verbose output when a change is made
-- `-f`, `--silent`, `--quiet` = silences most error messages
+- `-f`, `--silent`, `--quiet`: Silences most error messages
-- `-v`, `--verbose` = outputs a detailed message for every action processed
+- `-v`, `--verbose`: Outputs a detailed message for every action processed
-- `--no-preserve-root` = ignores the deference normally given by default to the / (root) directory
+- `--no-preserve-root`: Ignores the deference normally given by default to the / (root) directory
-- `--preserve-root` = does not operate recursively on the / (root) directory
+- `--preserve-root`: Does not operate recursively on the / (root) directory
-- `--reference=RFILE` = sets permissions to match those of RFILE, ignoring any specific MODE
+- `--reference=RFILE`: Sets permissions to match those of RFILE, ignoring any specific MODE
-- `-R`, `--recursive` = changes made to files or directories are applied recursively
+- `-R`, `--recursive`: Dhanges made to files or directories are applied recursively
-- `--help` = displays the help message, then exits
+- `--help`: Sisplays the help message, then exits
-- `--version` = displays version information, then exits
+- `--version`: Displays version information, then exits

 ### Extras

-In addition to the permissions already discussed, there are three other "special" permissions that the `chmod` command is used to set in Linux.
+In addition to the permissions already discussed, the `chmod` command can set three other "special" permissions in Linux.

   - SUID (Set User ID)
   - SGID (Set Group ID)